 Or you may be more familiar with wine coolers, which were hot in the 80s.
 Way sweeter than a hard seltzer, they were sort of a fizzy wine punch, usually made with cheap wine, fruit pulp, and artificial flavors.

-But hard seltzers and wine coolers can be a little pricey.
+Making your own spritzers is economical.
+Hard seltzers and wine coolers can be a little pricey.
 Why not make your own?
 Buy a bottle of inexpensive wine and a bottle of club soda or seltzer and you’ll be able to make eight spritzers for just a bit more than the price of 4 hard seltzers.

-Really, we can hardly call this a recipe.
+They are easy to make: Really, we can hardly call this a recipe.
 With only two ingredients, you won’t need to refer to a long list of directions.
 I’ll give you a quick “bartending” lesson with lots of extra suggestions and hints.

 You’ll find the printable recipe at the end of the post with measurements, instructions, and nutrition information.

 What you’ll need